 There’s not a lot of room for compromise here.
 A system is either following cryptographic best practices or it’s not.
 We follow best practices.
 That being said, we want you to be happy.
 Please reach out if you’d like to discuss security in more detail.

 - Master Key - The most powerful API key.
 It can be used to authenticate for any API call.
 It is required to perform administrative functions, such as deleting data.

 - Read Key - An API key for querying and extracting data.
-Used to run analyses and extract data from Keen IO.
+Used to run analyses and extract data from Keen.

 Protecting Your API Key

-Your Keen IO Master Key, along with your username and password, is the holy grail of Keen IO.
-If you have that, you have access to all Keen IO API features.
+Your Keen Master Key, along with your username and password, is the holy grail of Keen.
+If you have that, you have access to all Keen API features.
 This includes querying data, changing data, and even deleting data.

-Keen IO is used prominently in many clients (iOS, Android, Mobile Web, Desktop Web, etc.).
+Keen is used prominently in many clients (iOS, Android, Mobile Web, Desktop Web, etc.).
 Just like other analytics services, you embed a snippet of code into your application or site, and that snippet includes some identification about your account.
-At Keen IO, that’s your Project ID.
+At Keen, that’s your Project ID.

 An unfortunate truth about client security is that any code embedded into a client is inherently not secure.
 The source can be viewed, decompiled, or unobfuscated.
 Or the binary itself can be analyzed.
 What this means is that you should NEVER embed secure credentials in your clients.